zhaopapers/DICE/README.md

 ## Usage

-### Usage for base_cell.ipynb
+### Usage for GODP.ipynb
-The base_cell.ipynb notebook serves as the main entry point for training the Gene Ontology Biological Process(GODP) learning module.
+The GODP.ipynb notebook serves as the main entry point for training the Gene Ontology Biological Process(GODP) learning module.

 It includes data loading, network graph construction, model initialization, and cell subprocess interpretability analysis.